rubenGarrutoDeveloper/partner_portal/partner-portal-demo-01/README.txt

 	}

 We also, want to hide/display the links on the view page.
-For example, if the user has only the "EMPLOYEE" role, then we should only display links available for "EMPLOYEE" role.
+For example, if the user has only the USER role, then we should only display links available for USER role.
-Links for "MANAGER" and "ADMIN" role should not be displayed for the "EMPLOYEE".
+Links for "PARTNER" and "ADMIN" role should not be displayed for the USER.

 We can make use of Thymeleaf Security to handle this for us.